 Check out the City of Normandy Park’s current Zoning Map to see where each zoning district can be found throughout the city.

-The Development Services Division provides current planning, zoning, and land use permitting.
-The Development Services Division is the first stop for citizens, developers, real estate agents, architects, surveyors, engineers, attorneys, and private sector planners and environmental science professionals who wish to know more about how property can or cannot be used.
+The Community Development Department provides current planning, zoning, and land use permitting.
+The Community Development Department is the first stop for citizens, developers, real estate agents, architects, surveyors, engineers, attorneys, and private sector planners and environmental science professionals who wish to know more about how property can or cannot be used.

-The Development Services Division manages and land development and land use so the quality of life and general health safety and welfare for all Normandy Park citizens is protected.
+The Community Development Department manages permit review for land use and development and so the quality of life and general health safety and welfare for all Normandy Park citizens is protected.

 If you have questions relating to any of the above information, please contact the Permit Center at (206) 248-8260 or in person at City Hall, 801 SW 174th St between 8:30 AM – 12:00 PM and 1:00 pm – 4:30 pm, Monday through Friday.